 The asset pool one supplement specifies how Finance Charge Collections, Principal Collections, the Default Amount and the Servicing Fee will be allocated among the outstanding series of notes and the Transferor Certificate.
-The CHASEseries indenture supplement specifies how Available Finance Charge Collections, which are the notes' share of Finance Charge Collections plus other amounts treated as Available Finance Charge Collections, which are the notes' share of Principal Collections, which are the notes' share of Principal Collections, which are the notes' share of Principal Collections plus other amounts treated as Available Principal Collections, will be deposited into the issuing entity bank accounts established for the notes to provide for the payment of principal of and interest on the notes as payments become due.
+The CHASEseries indenture supplement specifies how Available Finance Charge Collections, which are the notes' share of Finance Charge Collections plus other amounts treated as Available Finance Charge Collections, and Available Principal Collections, which are the notes' share of Principal Collections plus other amounts treated as Available Principal Collections, will be deposited into the issuing entity bank accounts established for the notes to provide for the payment of principal of and interest on the notes as payments become due.
 The following sections summarize those provisions.